With over 5000 years of documented history, China holds some of the oldest traditions in the world.

 It’s a familiar sight to see everything lit up in China- streets, buildings, trees and anything in-between.
 Yet somehow, on New Year’s Day, the cities become ever more lively.

-Before to my moving to Canada, my family always had great big reunions in this tiny apartment complex that served as my grand parents’ retirement home.
+Before moving to Canada, my family always had great big reunions in this tiny apartment complex that served as my grandparents’ retirement home.